-On November 9, 2021, the Company announced that it had voluntarily reported to the SEC that the Audit Committee of the Company's Board of Directors was conducting an independent, internal investigation into the adequacy of the Company's previously reported warranty accrual.
-In January 2022, the Company was informed that the SEC is conducting a formal investigation of this matter.
-The Company has cooperated with the SEC's investigation and intends to continue doing so.
+On November 9, 2021, we announced that we had voluntarily reported to the SEC that the Audit Committee of the Company's Board of Directors was conducting an independent, internal investigation into the adequacy of the Company's previously reported warranty accrual.
+In January 2022, we were informed that the SEC is conducting a formal investigation of this matter.
+We have cooperated with the SEC's investigation and intend to continue doing so.